TeX-Live/tlcontrib/texmf-dist/doc/latex/fetchbibpes/README.md

         into the source document.

 Unpack the distribution by latexing fetchbibpes.ins.

+What's new (2018/07/30) Bug fixes.
+Added the cfg option for specifying a custom contiguration file.
+New commands \showTranslAlways, \showTranslDecld,
+\translFmt, \translTxtFmt, and \cobblevrs.
+All documented in the manual.
+NOTE: The format for the CFG file has changes, you will need to update to this new syntax; refer to Section 3.8 of the manual and to fbpes.cfg for an example.

 What's new (2018/07/12) Defined a new command \fetchversestxt; the command has the same arguments as \fetchverses, but it does not expand to typeset